 There are two sides to the Windjammer Marketplace, but the forward area consistently has more seating available and nicer ocean views, even during sea days.
 For a quieter space to dine, try upstairs in the seating area near Sorrento's or Compass Deli.

-Close to the pool deck, Windjammer was a great place to procure a hot cup of tea or coffee to stroll around with at night.
+Close to the pool deck, Windjammer is also a great place to procure a hot cup of tea or coffee to stroll around with at night.

-Up a short flight of stairs from Windjammer, on Deck 11, is Compass Deli, which features hand-pressed paninis and wraps made to order, along with a small side-salad bar and an array of hot soups and cookies.
-The deli is complimentary, but we noticed very few people strolled in while we were there, and many seemed surprised the sandwiches were gratis.
-The veggie portobello sandwich was delicious, and we wanted to order it again and again.
-This might be the perfect bite on embarkation day, away from the mad rush at the buffet.
-Normal hours for the Compass Deli are 11:30 a.m. to 6 p.m.
+Compass Deli (Deck 11): Up a short flight of stairs from Windjammer, on Deck 11, is Compass Deli, which features hand-pressed paninis and wraps made to order, along with a small side-salad bar and an array of hot soups and cookies.
+The veggie portobello sandwich was delicious.
+This is a lovely, little-known spot away from the madding crowds.
+It is open from noon to 6 p.m.

-Sorrento's Italian Pizza (no charge) is a counter next door to the deli and is almost always open (sometimes until 3 a.m.) for a quick serve-yourself slice on a red, pizza-shaped plate.
-Reminiscent of Domino's-style pizza, there's always plain and pepperoni, but sometimes you could catch a Hawaiian or margarita pie, as well.
-An Early Bird Continental breakfast is served daily near Sorrento's Pizza on Deck 12, from 6 a.m. to 7 a.m.
+Sorrento's Italian Pizza (Deck 11): This pizza counter -- it's not a restaurant -- is next door to the deli and is almost always open (sometimes until 3 a.m.) for a quick serve-yourself slice on a red, pizza-shaped plate.
+Reminiscent of Domino's-style pizza, there's always plain and pepperoni, but sometimes you can catch a Hawaiian or margarita pie, as well.

-Coffee and an array of sweets are available on Deck 5 at Latte-tudes, featuring Seattle's Best Coffee, Tazo teas and Starbucks Frappucinos, all with a la carte pricing.
+Latte-tudes (Deck 5); a la carte: Not a restaurant, but a branch of Starbucks, you'll find specialty coffees and an array of sweets all with a la carte pricing.
 Specialty drinks are in the $3.50 range.
-Attached to Latte-tudes is 'Onda Gelateria, featuring six to eight tempting flavors of gelato, from pistachio to grapefruit.
+Attached to Latte-tudes is 'Onda Gelateria, featuring six to eight tempting flavors of gelato, from pistachio to grapefruit, for a fee.